 Windows Environment Setup

-⚠LLM: The author hasn't had the time to thoroughly verify this section.
-Experts are welcome to point out any mistakes!
+⚠️ Note from Author: The author has not had the energy to rigorously verify this section.
+Experts are welcome to provide corrections and feedback!

-Honestly, setting up a C++ development environment on Windows used to be quite a hassle—different compiler versions, environment variables, and spaces in paths could drive anyone crazy.
-But things are much better now.
-The C++ toolchains on Windows are quite mature; whether you prefer Microsoft's own MSVC or the GCC workflow you're used to on Linux, you'll find a setup that suits you.
-In this chapter, we'll set up a C++ development environment on Windows from scratch, ensuring we won't get stuck on toolchain issues later when writing code.
+Honestly, setting up a C++ development environment on Windows used to be quite a hassle—dealing with various compiler versions, environment variables, and spaces in paths could drive anyone crazy.
+However, things have improved significantly.
+The C++ toolchain on Windows is now quite mature.
+Whether you prefer Microsoft's own MSVC or the GCC workflow you are used to on Linux, you can find a solution that suits you.
+In this article, we will build a Windows C++ development environment from scratch to ensure we won't get stuck on toolchain issues later when writing code.

-There are two main paths for C++ compilers on Windows.
-One is Microsoft's Visual Studio (MSVC compiler), which is the mainstream choice for native Windows development, offering highly integrated IDE features and a top-tier debugging experience.
-The other is MinGW-w64 (installed via MSYS2), which essentially brings the GCC toolchain to Windows.
-If you've written C++ on Linux before, this will feel very familiar.
-Both paths work perfectly with CMake and vcpkg, so choosing one is purely a matter of personal preference.
+There are two mainstream paths for C++ compilers on Windows: one is Microsoft's Visual Studio (MSVC compiler), which is the mainstream choice for native Windows development, featuring highly integrated IDE and a top-tier debugging experience; the other is MinGW-w64 (installed via MSYS2), which essentially ports the GCC toolchain to Windows.
+If you have written C++ on Linux before, this will feel very familiar.
+Both paths work perfectly with CMake and vcpkg, so the choice is purely a matter of personal preference.

 Learning Objectives